top of page

 Tan Beginner Tap Shoes

 No Attached Skirts.
-Pull on skirts optional.
+Pull-on skirts are optional.

-(ages 6/8)
+(ages 6/7)

 Dress Code:

-Navy Blue - BLOCH Cotton Leotard
+Royal Blue - BLOCH Cotton Leotard

 Pink Tights (Bloch, So Danca, Weissman)